 The languages offered by GITEP are French, Spanish and German.
 Balcarras School also offers Russian through its School Direct placement.

-Subject sessions normally take place on a Thursday afternoon at Stroud High School.
+Subject sessions normally take place on a Thursday afternoon at the High School Leckhampton.
 This is an opportunity for language trainees to come together and learn from Lisa, visiting experts and each other, developing their understanding of the pedagogy of language teaching.
 Early in the year, we focus on the essentials of good teaching as they relate to the MFL classroom and the skills needed by learners in this subject area.
 After Christmas, there are regular scheduled opportunities to improve and enhance subject knowledge, often with the input of native speakers.
 We also aim to explore MFL teaching issues to a deeper degree using the combined knowledge and experience gained during the first part of the course.

 In January and April, there will be some sessions led by a subject tutor from the University of Bristol, who will introduce the PGCE assignments on curriculum practice and curriculum research.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September, trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.